Emily Ratajkowski's Desert Honeymoon With Sebastian Bear-McClard Keeps Getting Hotter

 "Morning in the desert," Emily shared on Instagram while going topless in the water.
 "Purple skies."

-So where are these two celebrating their new relationship status?
+So where exactly are these two celebrating their new relationship status?
 Multiple reports point to the ultra-exclusive Amangiri resort in Canyon Point, Utah.

 According to the property's website, Amangiri is described as a remote hideaway tucked within the luminous canyons of the American Southwest.
 The luxury 5-star resort offers both adrenaline-fueled adventure experiences and a peaceful retreat.

-Based on Emily's Instagram poses in her Inamorataswim bathing suits, we'd say she's participating in the latter.
+Based on Emily's Instagram posts in her Inamorataswim bathing suits, we'd say she's participating in the latter.

 Back on February 23, the model surprised fans when she announced on Instagram that she got married at a New York City courthouse.